 Email: watersewer@villageofspeculator.com

-E. Liability - The Village of Speculator shall not be liable for any damage which may result to consumer's plumbing, appliances or other fixtures from shutting off of water mains or service pipes for any purpose whatsoever, whether or not previous notice has been given.
+Liability - The Village of Speculator shall not be liable for any damage which may result to consumer's plumbing, appliances, or other fixtures from shutting off of water mains or service pipes for any purpose whatsoever, whether or not previous notice has been given.

-F. Special Equipment - In cases where boilers or other special equipment are supplied with water, a suitable valve or other device must be installed, at the expense and peril of the owner to prevent collapse or explosion in case the water is shut off in the street mains.
+Special Equipment - In cases where boilers or other special equipment are supplied with water, a suitable valve or other device must be installed, at the expense and peril of the owner to prevent collapse or explosion in case the water is shut off in the street mains.

-G. Service Guarantee - The Village of Speculator does not guarantee service from the main to the meter or through the house: or through any piping, valves or connections therein.
+Service Guarantee - The Village of Speculator does not guarantee service from the main to the meter or through the house: or through any piping, valves, or connections therein.

-H. Interpretation - The Village of Speculator shall be the sole judge as to the meaning of these rules and regulations.
+Interpretation - The Village of Speculator shall be the sole judge as to the meaning of these rules and regulations.
 Its interpretations shall be final and binding upon all applicants for water service and upon all takers and users of water.

-I. Property Transfers - In the event of a property transfer, the current owner must notify the Village Clerk one week prior to the final transfer of property.
+Property Transfers - In the event of a property transfer, the current owner must notify the Village Clerk fourteen (14) days prior to the final transfer of property.
 The Water Department will then read the meter and the water usage will be billed accordingly.

-SECTION VIII.
-Meters
+SECTION VII Meters

-A. Ownership - All meters are to be furnished by the Village and are to remain the property of the Village.
-All meters to be used within the limits of the Village of Speculator will be furnished by the Village, and the cost thereof and the expense of installation thereof shall be paid by the property owner, however, said meters shall remain the property of the Village.
+Ownership - All meters and associated components except meter pits are to be furnished by the Village and are to remain the property of the Village.
+All meters and required components to be used within the limits of the Village of Speculator will be furnished by the Village, and the cost thereof and the expense of installation thereof shall be paid by the property owner at the market rate, however, said meters shall remain the property of the Village.
+Any meter or associated component damaged through negligence by the property owner shall be replaced at market rate.
+Service calls not related to activation or deactivation shall be paid by the property owner at market rate.
 The foregoing shall also apply to all meters outside the Village of Speculator where the service has been extended by the Village.

-B. Fees - The fee for furnishing, installation, and maintenance of meters shall be according to the current market price for the following size meters - 3/4", 1", and 2".
+Fees - The fee for furnishing, installation, and maintenance of meters shall be according to the current market price for the following size meters - 3/4", 1", and 2".

-C. Required Size of Meters
+Required Size of Meters

-1. Meters shall be of the size determined by the requirements of each particular installation and shall be adequate for delivering and measuring accurately the peak loads which they may be required to handle.
+Meters shall be of the size determined by the requirements of each particular installation and shall be adequate for delivering and measuring accurately the peak loads which they may be required to handle.

-2. In case of installations having three-fourths inch service pipes, the requirements of subsection 1. of this section will be deemed to have been met where the meter is of five-eighths inch size with three-fourths inch connections.
+In the case of installations having three-fourths inch service pipes, the requirements of subsection 1. of this section will be deemed to have been met where the meter is of five-eighths inch size with three-fourths inch connections.

-3. In the case of installations having service pipes larger than three-fourths inch, the requirements of Subsection 1. of this section will be deemed to have been met when the meter is of the same size as the service pipe.
+In the case of installations having service pipes larger than three-fourths inch, the requirements of Subsection 1. of this section will be deemed to have been met when the meter is of the same size as the service pipe.

-4. Where the service pipe is larger than three-fourths inch, a meter of smaller size than service pipe may be used.
+Where the service pipe is larger than three-fourths inch, a meter of smaller size than a service pipe may be used.

-5. In all other cases which are not specifically covered by this section, the judgment and discretion of the Water Superintendent of the Village of Speculator is final and binding.
+In all other cases which are not specifically covered by this section, the judgment and discretion of the Water Superintendent of the Village of Speculator is final and binding.